10 Fascinating Easter Traditions From Around the World

 In Portugal, people gift each other almonds also known as amêndoas for Easter.
 The tasty treats come in all colours and coating such as hard candy, chocolate or caramelized sugar, giving you that extra crunch when you bite into it.
 It’s tradition for godchildren to give their godparents a stalk on Palm Sunday (the Sunday before Easter) and for godparents to give almonds in return on Easter Sunday.
 The egg-shaped almonds are said to represent the beginning of life and the spring season.

-Greece: Pot throwing
+Greece: Pot smashing

 When in Greece, you might want to keep an eye out for flying objects during Easter.
 When the clock strikes 11 on the morning of Easter Saturday, residents of the Greek island Corfu throw clay pots from their balconies onto the street.
-This noisy and therapeutic custom is performed to symbolize the earthquake that followed resurrection of Jesus.
+This noisy and therapeutic custom is performed to symbolize the earthquake that followed the resurrection of Jesus.
 Others believe the tradition started in the 16th century when people would throw all of their old belongings out of the window to prepare for the new year and mark new beginnings.

 Poland: Water fights